 It's always wonderful when you get the chance to write about some of your own favourite works of art.
 From HMV Choice, here's a review of a 2008 recording of Sir Edward Elgar's masterpiece The Dream of Gerontius; and from arts website Counterculture, a review of Radiohead's all-too-prescient 2003 album, Hail To The Thief.

 By 1991 I was already a huge David Lynch fan.
 I wrote this news piece on Twin Peaks for UK rock paper Sounds, right after the identity of Laura Palmer's killer was revealed.
 It was a nice weekly to work for, and as one of their regular TV and movie critics I got to spend a lot of time in plush Wardour Street preview theatres.
 I was sad when the title eventually went to the wall.

 I'd reviewed his music before in print, but in June 2007, I had the chance to interview Chris Cornell in person at London's Astoria Theatre.
 Having left Audioslave, he was at the start of a new solo phase of his career with a big, bold James Bond song to his name, a brand new touring band and a new album, Carry On.

 We both enjoyed the conversation so much that he offered me the chance to continue it in Glasgow the following month, and in 2008, Chris offered me a job working for him as a writer and researcher.
-My duties later expanded to include social media management.
+My duties later expanded to include webmastering and social media management.

 The original in-depth interview appeared online in full, while shorter edits were published in the UK's online music mag Subba-Cultcha and in print in the New Zealand Herald [below].
 You can read the complete and unabridged two-parter on my blog.

 At the end of the above interview, I gave Chris a copy of the latest issue of a literary journal called Libertine, which welcomed off-beat articles on poetry and song lyrics.
 My rather audacious contribution argued that Cornell could be in some ways considered as a modern-day metaphysical poet.
 Chris seemed to rather like the idea.